contiva/sap-integration-suite-client/README.md

 const client = new SapClient();

 async function advancedOperations() {
-  // Get packages with all their artifacts in a single operation const packagesWithArtifacts = await client.integrationContentAdvanced.getPackagesWithArtifacts({
+  // Get packages with all their artifacts in a single operation (sequentially) const packagesWithArtifacts = await client.integrationContentAdvanced.getPackagesWithArtifacts({
     top: 5,
-    includeEmpty: false,  // Skip packages without artifacts
+    includeEmpty: false  // Skip packages without artifacts });
-    parallel: true        // Use parallel requests for better performance });

   console.log(`Retrieved ${packagesWithArtifacts.length} packages with their artifacts`);